DiggerFraggot/BatteryOnBar/README.md

 # thinkpad-batterybar

-A lightweight taskbar battery widget for Windows 11, built as a replacement for the battery gauge that used to be available in **Lenovo Vantage** — removed in newer versions of the app and unavailable on Windows 11.
+A taskbar battery widget for Windows 11, built as a replacement for the battery gauge that used to be available in **Lenovo Vantage** — removed in newer versions of the app and unavailable on Windows 11.

 Displays a live battery bar directly on the taskbar, next to the system clock.